gdwnldsKSC/WinQEMU/ReadMe.md

 Instructions here: https://github.com/microsoft/vcpkg?tab=readme-ov-file#getting-started

+This will now automatically, after following those steps, build pthreadVC3.dll inside the debug target folder as well, which is now required to run.

 # Included precompiled images/binaries

 Folder TESTFILES contains working bios image and 'small' BSD disk with not much on it